yuyokk/ssm-to-dotenv/README.md

 SOME_OTHER_VAR=ssm:/my-app/other-var
 ```

-After running the script, `.env.fetched` will contain:
+After running the script, `.env.local` will contain:

 ```ini
 # Created at 2025-08-09T12:34:56.789Z